dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 ### Set up (on Windows)

-- Create your project environmnet: create a folder somewhere in your system where your project will take place.
+- Create your project environment: create a folder somewhere in your system where your project will take place.
 Let's suppose the creation of a folder called: "project" (i.e., via cmd C:\Users\the path you choose\ --> mkdir project).

-- Create your virtual evnivornent: being in the above path (i.e. C:\Users\the path you choose\project), type in the cmd: python -m venv "your_venv_name".
+- Create your virtual environment: being in the above path (i.e. C:\Users\the path you choose\project), type in the cmd: python -m venv "your_venv_name".
 Let's suppose you want the name of your venv project name to be called "venv1", then: via cmd C:\Users\the path you chose\Virtual_project --> python -m venv venv1
     * You can now notice that 3 folders ("Include", "Lib", "Scripts") and one file ("pyenv.cfg") were created inside the venv directory.

 - To activate your virtual environment: